Here are some answers to the most frequently asked questions about the Buddy Walk® on Washington.

 Yes!
 Self-advocates (individuals with Down syndrome) are highly encouraged to participate in the Buddy Walk® on Washington!
 It is wonderful for Members of Congress and their staff to have the opportunity to interact directly with self-advocates and their families, and it is empowering for self-advocates to directly participate in the process of urging policy change to improve their lives.

 In addition, each self-advocate who attends the Buddy Walk® on Washington should prepare a brief one-page bio to be left at all your congressional visits, so bring at least five copies.
 Bios should include a photo, contact information, a few sentences about yourself (where you work, go to school, interests), why you have come to the Buddy Walk® on Washington, how current legislation will impact you and your family and request for Members of Congress to co-sponsor this legislation.
-Here are two sample bios:
+Here are three sample bios:

 Preparing a bio is a great way to leave an impression - even on people you don’t meet in person.